dask/dask/docs/source/best-practices.rst

 range, and also because the overhead of dealing with such a large graph can start to overwhelm the scheduler.

-There are a few things you can do to address this:

--   Build smaller graphs.
-You can do this by:
+You can build smaller graphs by:

-    -  **Increasing your chunk size:**  If you have a 1000 GB of data and are using 10 MB chunks, then you have 100,000 partitions.
+-  **Increasing your chunk size:**  If you have a 1,000 GB of data and are using 10 MB chunks, then you have 100,000 partitions.
 Every operation on such a collection will generate at least 100,000 tasks.

    However if you increase your chunksize to 1 GB or even a few GB then you reduce the overhead by orders of magnitude.
 This requires that your workers have much more than 1 GB of memory, but that's typical for larger workloads.

 -  **Fusing operations together:** Dask will do a bit of this on its own, but you can help it.
 If you have a very complex operation with dozens of sub-operations, maybe you can pack that into a single Python function and use a function like ``da.map_blocks`` or ``dd.map_partitions``.

    In general, the more administrative work you can move into your functions the better.
 That way the Dask scheduler doesn't need to think about all of the fine-grained operations.

 -  **Breaking up your computation:** For very large workloads you may also want to try sending smaller chunks to Dask at a time.
 For example if you're processing a petabyte of data but find that Dask is only happy with 100 TB, maybe you can break up your computation into ten pieces and submit them one after the other.

 Learn Techniques For Customization
 ----------------------------------